 Effect on receipt

-Upon receipt of this primitive, an MIS user on a MN or a PoS verifies Certificate Revocation signature.
-If the signature is valid, then it deprecates the certificate specified by the CertificateSerialNumber and invokes an MIS_Revoke_Certificate.response primitive with CERT_STATUS "Certificate Valid".
-Otherwise, it invokes an MIS_Revoke_Certificate.response primitive with CERT_STATUS "Verification Failed".
+Upon receipt of this primitive, if a CertificateRevocation is presented, an MIS user on a MN or a PoS verifies a signature in the Certificate Revocation, else the MIS user verifies a signature contained in a X.509 Certificate Revocation List in the CertificateSerialNumberList.
+If the signature is valid and certificate serial numbers indicated by the CertificateSerialNumberList are present, then it deprecates the certificate specified by the CertificateSerialNumber and invokes an MIS_Revoke_Certificate.response primitive with CERT_STATUS "Certificate Revoked", else if the certificate serial numbers indicated by the CertificateSerialNumberList are not present, it invokes an MIS_Revoke_Certificate.response primitive with CERT_STATUS "Not Present".
+If the signature is not valid, it invokes an MIS_Revoke_Certificate.response primitive with CERT_STATUS "Verification Failed".

 MIS_Revoke_Certificate.response